best-codes-2025/csgoroll-promo-code/README.md

 ## How to Use the CSGORoll Promo Code

-If this is your first time using a promo code on CSGORoll, follow these simple steps:
+If this is your first time using a [promo code on CSGORoll] (https://www.youtube.com/watch?v=c5WvNkmP7RA), follow these simple steps:

 1. Log in with Steam - Visit the official CSGORoll website and sign in using your Steam account.
 2. Navigate to the Rewards section - Click on the “Rewards” tab at the top of the site.